Captain William Amherst Cecil1

 F, #64715, b.
 25 April 1857, d.
 21 December 1919

-Mary Rothes Margaret Tyssen-Amherst, Baroness Amherst of Hackney was born on 25 April 1857.1 She was the daughter of William Amhurst Tyssen-Amherst, 1st Baron Amherst of Hackney and Margaret Susan Mitford.1 She married Colonel Lord William Cecil, son of William Alleyne Cecil, 3rd Marquess of Exeter and Lady Georgina Sophia Pakenham, on 2 September 1885.1 She died on 21 December 1919 at age 62.1,2 She was buried on 26 December 1919 at Stowlaughton Church, Suffolk, England.2
+Mary Rothes Margaret Tyssen-Amherst, Baroness Amherst of Hackney was born on 25 April 1857.1 She was the daughter of William Amhurst Tyssen-Amherst, 1st Baron Amherst of Hackney and Margaret Susan Mitford.1 She married Colonel Lord William Cecil, son of William Alleyne Cecil, 3rd Marquess of Exeter and Lady Georgina Sophia Pakenham, on 2 September 1885.1 She died on 21 December 1919 at age 62.1,2 She was buried on 26 December 1919 at Stowlaughton Church, Suffolk, EnglandG.2

-Mary Rothes Margaret Tyssen-Amherst, Baroness Amherst of Hackney was baptised with the name of Tyssen-Amhurst.1 She was invested as a Officer, Order of the British Empire (O.B.E.).1 She was invested as a Dame of Justice, Order of St. John of Jerusalem (D.J.St.J.).1 Her name was legally changed to Tyssen-Amherst.1 Her married name became Cecil.
-She succeeded to the title of 2nd Baroness Amherst of Hackney, co.
+She was given the name of Tyssen-Amhurst at birth.1 She was appointed Officer, Order of the British Empire (O.B.E.)1 She was appointed Dame of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (D.J.St.J.)1 Her name was legally changed to Tyssen-Amherst.1 Her married name became Cecil.
+She succeeded as the 2nd Baroness Amherst of Hackney, co.
 London [U.K., 1892] on 16 January 1909, suo jure.1

 Children of Mary Rothes Margaret Tyssen-Amherst, Baroness Amherst of Hackney and Colonel Lord William Cecil